5 Money Saving Tips – Making Custom T-Shirts for Less

 5. Be Flexible with Your Deadline

 As you utilize each of these tips, watch the price per shirt slim down quickly!
 If you are just in the quoting stage right now, watch how quickly your pricing is affected by the tips above.
-You can calculate in seconds with this instant quote tool below.
+You can calculate in seconds with our instant quote tool (located toward the bottom of our product pages.
+See an example here.)

-Now get out there with your new found knowledge and get your order on budget!
+Now get out there with your new-found knowledge and get your order on a budget!
 You can always start with one of the industry’s most popular styles, the G200 by Gildan.